crysty936/SecondEngineProject/README.md

 - Bloom
 - ...

 Note: Not all of these features may be fully functional at any given commit.
 That's to allow faster iteration.
-The commits at which these features are functinal are named accordingly.
+The commits at which these features are functional are named accordingly.

 ##
 Libs: